 Select a Color Scheme

 Who says you can’t still have a gorgeous cake if you’re opting for a candy bar?
 We love the idea of having it all!
 This color scheme of all-white desserts, paired with splashes of gold and green, is simply stunning.
 Plus, with cake, doughnuts, cheesecakes, and macarons, what more could you ask for?

 Mix It Up

 While a candy bar can definitely feature the traditional small dessert additions of cupcakes and cookies, what about introducing something totally unexpected?
 These mini trifles are the perfect way to incorporate a special treat.
 Layered with pudding, cake, and whipped cream, your guests will love this unique spin on a cake.

 A candy bar can still be absolutely ideal for a smaller wedding.
 And with that, you may even get to integrate more variety.
 The idea of incorporating a tall one-layered cake with a spread of small desserts on the table below creates a gorgeous look.

 Make a Statement With Height and Color

-Now this is what candy bar dreams are made of!
+Now, this is what candy bar dreams are made of!
 We are obsessed with the simplicity of this design, all while incorporating so many great choices for treats.
-Consider adding height to your table by adding shelving or steps to make desserts and candy pop.
-With glazed, chocolate, and sprinkle doughnuts, gummy bears, sour ropes, and more, this set-up is picture-perfect.
+Consider adding height to your table by layering on shelving or steps to make desserts and candy pop.
+With glazed, chocolate, and sprinkle doughnuts, gummy bears, sour ropes, and more, this setup is picture-perfect.